Potato Gnocchi with Pork and Wild Mushroom Ragu

 • ¼ tsp. cloves

-Sauté onion and celery in oil for 5 minutes in a large saucepan over medium-high heat.
+In a large saucepan over medium-high heat, warm the oil.
+Add the onion and celery and sauté for 5 minutes.
 Add garlic and sauté another minute.
-Add meats and sauté until completely cooked, about 5 minutes.
+Add meats and sauté until completely cooked, 5-7 minutes.
 Add spices and sugar and cook 1 minute.
-Add tomato juice, paste, and Italian-style tomatoes.
-Salt and pepper to taste.
+Add tomato juice, Italian-style tomatoes and the tomato paste and stir to combine.
 Bring mixture to a boil, then reduce heat to medium-low and simmer, stirring occasionally, for 2 hours.
-Reseason with salt and pepper as needed.
+Season again with salt, pepper and sugar as needed.